Creighton4Good/BlueJay-Bites/docs/backend-design.md

 - **user_preferences** - Supports the notification preference for the user ("on" or "off")
 - **post_photos** - Supports photo uploads for organizers when creating posts

+### Junction Tables
+- **post_dietary_options** - Allows users to select multiple dietary options when creating an event; associates each option with its events, and the event with its options

 ## Admin Dashboard Server

 - Accessible using localhost:8080/admin when running backend